Black bat flower, Tacca chantrieri

 Sweet potato vine ‘Blackie’

 So what about that Black Bat Flower?
 A member of the yam family, Tacca chantrieri‘s unusual dark purple to black flowers are bat shaped and have long whiskers that grow up to 28 inches in length.
 The plant is native to Southeast Asia, where it can bloom up to eight times per season.
+The one below currently resides at the U.S. Botanic Garden.

 Black Bat Flower, Tacca chantrieri